Pesto pasta with goat cheese and sweet peas combines a classic basil pesto with spaghetti, sour and salty aged cheese and sweet green peas.

 Most people associate goat cheese with a young soft goat "chevre", but it also makes a wonderful hard cheese when aged.

-It is fairly readily available in the UK, Tesco have a very good cave-aged goat cheese which I have used here and Asda have a rather tasty goat cheese Gouda which have tested.
+It is fairly readily available in the UK, and Tesco has a very good cave-aged goat cheese which I have used here, and Asda have a rather tasty goat cheese Gouda which I have tested.

 Serving Suggestions